 Because the value of the College's degrees and certificates depends upon the absolute integrity of the work done by each student, a student must maintain a high standard of individual honor in academic work.
 A student must refrain from conduct which serves the student's own benefit but violates the trust of peers.
 Simply stated, any form of dishonest behavior is wrong.

-A student is expected to be familiar with the Statement on Student Rights and Responsibilities, including specific statements concerning student conduct, disciplinary procedures, and sanctions.
-The entire text of the Student Rights and Responsibilities appears at the end of this catalog.
+A student is expected to be familiar with the Student Rights and Responsibilities section of the catalog which includes specific statements concerning student conduct, disciplinary procedures, and sanctions